-Neptune is the eighth, and furthest, planet from the Sun, now that Pluto has been demoted to dwarf planet status.
+Neptune is the eighth, and furthest, planet from the Sun (now that Pluto has been reclassified as a dwarf planet).
 Since Neptune is so far from the Sun, one Neptunian year takes 164.8 Earth years or 89,000 of Neptune’s 16-hour days.

 Neptune is roughly eight times the diameter of the Earth and 17 times as massive.
 Neptune is similar in size and composition to Uranus and just slightly smaller, making it the fourth largest planet in the Solar System.
 Both Uranus and Neptune are classed as “ice giants”.

 To find Neptune’s current position in the sky from your location, visit our Night Sky Simulator.